BonganiMaila/Drag-and-drop-Todo-/README.md

 ## Description of project
 It is a list of tasks you need to complete, or things that you want to do.
 Most typically, they're organised in order of priority.
 Traditionally, they're written on a piece of paper or post it notes and acts as a memory aid.
+This project has got a drag and drop feature.

 ## Table of Contents